-Over 100 children and adults on our wait list!
+Over 100 children and adults are on our wait list.

-The need is greater than ever.
-More than 50 children in our Big/Little program and an additional 50 adults with disabilities in our Friend 2 Friend program are waiting for a caring, adult role model.
+There are still more than 50 children in our Big/Little program and an additional 50 adults with disabilities in our Friend 2 Friend program who are waiting for a caring, adult role model or friend.
 By volunteering just a few hours a month, YOU can make a HUGE difference in someone’s life.

-There are 100 other children and adults with disabilities like Anna, James, Alex, Josh, and Deena who are waiting for mentors.
+There are 100 other children and adults with disabilities like Jake, Amy, Isaac and Annie who are waiting to be matched.

 By giving just a few hours of your time a month, you can truly have a positive impact on a child or adult in need.
 Jewish Big Brothers Big Sisters will even send you monthly activity opportunities that you can participate in with your match at no cost.
 Check out this video highlighting the impact of having a mentor in your life.